Faith Loves Company

 Erosion of Boundaries

-Healthy boundaries are non-negotiable for wellbeing, but people pleasing blurs the lines until you forget where you end and others begin.
-This stems from you feeling responsible for other peoples feelings.
+Healthy boundaries are non-negotiable for wellbeing, but people pleasing blurs the lines of where you end and others begin.
+You feel responsible for other peoples feelings, and take on their emotions as your own.

 Missed Opportunities